rh-mobb/documentation/content/docs/rosa/egress-ip/_index.md

 #### Test Blocked Egress

-Alternatively to a successful connection, you can see that the traffic is successfully blocked when the egress rules do not apply:
+Alternatively to a successful connection, you can see that the traffic is successfully blocked when the egress rules do not apply.
+Unsuccessful connectivity (by limiting the service to `.spec.loadBalancerSourceRanges`) is what provides a successful demonstration in this scenario:

 ```bash
 oc run \